keras-team/keras-io/guides/md/keras_core/serialization_and_saving.md

 You can save a model with `model.save()` or `keras.models.save_model()` (which is equivalent).
 You can load it back with `keras.models.load_model()`.

-The only supported format in Keras Core is the "Keras v3" format, which uses the `.keras` extension.
+The only supported format in Keras 3 is the "Keras v3" format, which uses the `.keras` extension.

 **Example:**